 The Algerian South consists of an inexhaustible dune sand reserve, it is very important to investigate possibilities to insert this local material in mortars.
-In the last decades, the studies were multiplying on the physico-chemical characteristics of this sand characterized by its smoothness due to wind carriage and his very thin granular extend (Bédérina et al., 2005).
+In the last decades, the studies were multiplying on the physico-chemical characteristics characterized by its smoothness due to wind carriage and his very thin granular extend (Bédérina et al., 2005).

 On the other hand, most cement plants consume a lot of fossil energy and produce a large amount of undesirable products, which affect the environment.
-In order, to reduce energy consumption and CO_2 emission and increase production, cement manufacturers are blending or intergrinding mineral additions such as slag, natural pozzolan, sand and limestone (Kenai et al., 2004).
+In order to reduce energy consumption and CO2 emission raoul.jauberthie@insa-rennes.fr and increase production, cement manufacturers are blending or intergrinding mineral additions such as slag, natural pozzolan, sand and limestone (Kenai, Soboyejo and Soboyejo, 2004).
 The valorization of waste and industrial by-products in civil engineering can give encouraging results as well in terms of economy, ecology and behavior (Marchal, 2002).